-Grayscale Investments, LLC is the sponsor (the "Sponsor") of the Trust, CSC Delaware Trust Company is the trustee (the "Trustee") of the Trust, The Bank of New York Mellon is the transfer agent (in such capacity, the "Transfer Agent") and the administrator (in such capacity, the "Administrator") of the Trust, Coinbase, Inc. is the prime broker (the "Prime Broker") of the Trust and Coinbase Custody Trust Company, LLC is the custodian (the "Custodian") of the Trust.
+Until December 31, 2024, Grayscale Investments, LLC was the sponsor (the "Sponsor") of the Trust.
+As a result of the Reorganization (as defined herein) on January 1, 2025, Grayscale Investments Sponsors, LLC ("GSIS") and Grayscale Operating, LLC ("GSO"), indirect wholly owned subsidiaries of Digital Currency Group, Inc. ("DCG"), became Co-Sponsors of the Trust.
+On January 3, 2025 GSO voluntarily withdrew as a Sponsor of the Trust, and effective May 3, 2025 GSIS shall be the sole remaining Sponsor.
+See "Part II-Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations-Trust Overview" in the Annual Report for more information.
+CSC Delaware Trust Company is the trustee (the "Trustee") of the Trust, The Bank of New York Mellon is the transfer agent (in such capacity, the "Transfer Agent") and the administrator (in such capacity, the "Administrator") of the Trust, Continental Stock Transfer & Trust Company is the co-transfer agent of the Trust (the "Co-Transfer Agent"), Coinbase, Inc. is the prime broker (the "Prime Broker") of the Trust, and Coinbase Custody Trust Company, LLC is the custodian (the "Custodian") of the Trust.